Bitget Wallet Card

 • Seamless spending experience at merchants

-Common points of feedback include requests for physical cards (which are under development), expanded regional availability, and support for additional cryptocurrencies beyond USDC.
+Common points of feedback include requests for physical cards (which are under development), expanded regional availability, and clarity around regional variations in fees and limits.

 Best Suited For